 Based on the nature of benzodiazepines, many individuals who struggle with addiction to them also struggle with co-occurring disorders, such as anxiety.
 Treating mental health disorders in addition to addiction requires professionals who are trained in dual diagnosis treatment.
 At Lighthouse, we provide comprehensive treatment for benzo addiction and co-occurring mental health disorders.

 Our Benzo Addiction Treatment Center

-If you or a loved one is struggling with benzodiazepine addiction, Lighthouse Recovery Institute can light the way to recovery.
+If you or a loved one struggles with benzodiazepine addiction, Lighthouse Recovery Institute can light the way to recovery.
 Our trusted addiction rehab and treatment center provides an array of treatment options to help overcome addiction.
-An accredited rehab center, at Lighthouse we offer everything from dual diagnosis treatment to family therapy.
+At Lighthouse Recovery Institute, an accredited rehab center, we offer everything from dual diagnosis treatment to family therapy.

 Get started today by calling (866) 326-4317.

 We support a medical model of treatment where evidenced-based standards back all modalities.

 Does Insurance Cover Benzo Rehab?